startup-engineering/000-how-to-build-the-future/15-back-to-the-future.md

 The retrofuture idea is simply this: think about where the past failed, learn the right lessons, and make it work this time.
 But it's important to resist just being pulled in by the iconic future of old.
 There's no sense in making the same mistakes over again.
 The key is to approach old problems from a very different perspective.

 **III.
-Perspectives –Conversation with LightSail Energy, The Climate Corporation, RoboteX, and SpaceX**
+Perspectives – Conversation with LightSail Energy, The Climate Corporation, RoboteX, and SpaceX**

 **Peter Thiel:** Your companies all represent vary different ways of thinking about the future.
 We've discussed in this class how radical uniqueness can be a very good thing in business.
 But does it make it hard to recruit people?